The list of presentations is subject to change without notice.

 The Coronavirus has brought the world together in a common fight, and we built the initial version of VirusTrack.live in less than 3 days with only 3 developers.
 Join me on a talk designed to show you how to rapidly go from idea to prototype to full fledged application using React and Redux.
 Go from setting up your environment to an interactive application in this short time frame.
 Stay safe, stay home, and code!

-As software architecture tends to be esoteric and intangible it often decays silently over time, leading to the loss of the qualities it was promoting.
+Software architecture tends to be esoteric and intangible.
+The result of this is architectural drift, with the architecture losing the qualities it was promoting as the code evolves.
 This talk will introduce ArchUnit, a library that allows you to test your Java architecture.
-You'll see how to write unit tests that protect architectural qualities that promote maintainability of your code.
-By the end of the talk you'll have a good understanding of this tool and when to use it.
+You'll see how to write unit tests that protect architectural characteristics in your code while making your architecture easier to understand for everyone in your team.

 The role of a technology leader has never been more challenging.
 We are in the midst of unprecedented technological change and yet keeping abreast of such advances alone will not guarantee success.
 We'll explore what's required to build an adaptive technology strategy including metrics, team topologies and evolutionary architecture practices.
 This talk will take your ability in crafting effective strategies to the next level.
 See you there!

 What can the browser do now?
 Almost anything.
 In this session, we take a quick look at key web standards that make almost anything possible: Web Components, WebShare, Web Assembly, Web Manifest, Payment Request, Service Workers, and more.